imagej/imagej.github.io/_pages/develop/git/workshop.md

     git stash apply
     ```

--   Stashing only the changes that have not been `git add`ed yet
+-   Stashing only the changes that have not been added yet with `git add`

     ```
     echo Howdy > hello.txt